lorentzben/visualize-ampliseq/README.md

 ### RefSeq

-If you have a directory of sequnences you can use the following command:
+If you have a directory of sequences you can use the following command:

 ```bash
 $ cd /reference-community